kanta1977/document_analysis_project/README.md

 Taken together, the comparisons tell a consistent story.
 First person: human TL;DRs keep "I" at more than 50 times the rate of the AI baseline.
 Question marks: 22.6% of human TL;DRs contain one, the AI almost never does, and in r/legaladvice that rate reaches 47%.
 Keyword containment: the AI reuses 33% of post keywords versus 19% for human TL;DRs.
 Cosine: human TL;DRs sit slightly farther from the post in meaning (0.74 vs 0.80).
 The human TL;DR is not a worse summary; it is doing a different job.

 ---

+->summarise AI vs TL;DR discussion by changing the below sentences

+The five panels place the human TL;DR (dark) beside the AI summary (orange) for each community.
+The gaps are large and consistent.
+First person: 5.5% of human TL;DR words vs 0.1% in the AI summary, a difference of more than 50×.
+Question marks: 22.6% of human TL;DRs contain one, the AI never does; in r/legaladvice the human rate reaches 47%, so nearly half of those TL;DRs read as questions rather than summaries.
+Meanwhile the AI summary is both semantically closer to the post (cosine 0.80 vs 0.74) and reuses more of its key words (33% vs 19%).
+The human TL;DR is not a worse summary; it is doing a different job.

 ### Limitations